A Cleaner Way to Manage Service Collections in Laravel: The Power of Tagging

 What if a developer accidentally tags a class that doesn't implement our interface?
 The code will crash with a fatal error inside the exportData

-method.
 We can fix this with a runtime check in the constructor.
 A standard PHP way to do this is to loop and check each instance manually.
+It would work perfectly, but it adds a bit of boilerplate to our constructor.

-This works perfectly, but it adds a bit of boilerplate to our constructor.
 For a more elegant solution, I prefer to use a dedicated assertion library: webmozart/assert.
 While it's a third-party package you'd need to install, it makes the check a single, expressive line.

 // app/Services/ExportService.phpuse Illuminate\Contracts\Container\Attribute\Tagged;use Webmozart\Assert\Assert; class ExportService{ public function __construct( #[Tagged('app.exporters')] private iterable $exporters ) { Assert::allIsInstanceOf($exporters, ExporterInterface::class); } // Omitted for brevity}